ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-webtransport-http2.md

 --- abstract

-WebTransport [OVERVIEW] is a protocol framework that enables clients constrained by the Web security model to communicate with a remote server using a secure multiplexed transport.
-This document describes Http3Transport, a WebTransport protocol that is based on HTTP/3 [HTTP3] and provides support for unidirectional streams, bidirectional streams and datagrams, all multiplexed within the same HTTP/3 connection.
+WebTransport is a protocol framework that enables clients constrained by the Web security model to communicate with a remote server using a secure multiplexed transport.
+This document describes Http2Transport, a WebTransport protocol that is based on HTTP/2 and provides support for bidirectional streams multiplexed within the same HTTP/2 connection.

 --- note_Note_to_Readers